PDLPorters/pdlporters.github.com/statocles-site/blog/2024/12/01/introduction/index.markdown

 (and if you're going for the latest version, my personal preference is the [cpanminus](https://metacpan.org/pod/App::cpanminus) tool to install it with using `cpanm` in place of `cpan`).

-Once installed, run either the `perldl` or the `pdl2` command to get the PDL shell so we can start playing
+Once installed, run the `perldl` command to get the PDL shell so we can start playing

     pdl> $x = ones(5)               # a 1D array of 5 ones
     pdl> p $x